Insidiae/perpetual-testing-initiative/Round 1/log.md

 **Thoughts:** This module is tons of fun to work through!
 Learned the ins and outs of how animations work in CSS.
 I also like the more open-ended nature of the workshop where we can explore different animation styles for the components.
 Great stuff!

 **Link to work:** [Workshop 8: Sole&Ankle, Animated](https://github.com/Insidiae/sole-and-ankle-animated)

+### Day 41: Tuesday, March 29th, 2022

+**Today's Progress**: Finished Module 9 in CSS for Javascript Developers, **and earned the course completion certificate.**

+**Thoughts:** Woohoo!
+That's my 2nd main course checked off for this round.
+I can proudly say that the #CSSforJS course helped me be a lot more confident with the CSS I write!

+**Link to work:** N/A, all progress was done through the course platform!